Liikt/GoFuck/README.md

 will open a writestream.
 If you are done with writing, end your code with ';'.

 `./gofuck <filename>`
-will open the file and interprate the content as a brainfuck program.
+will open the file and interpret the content as a brainfuck program.